naparuba/tanuki-www/content/pages/docs/internals/consensus.md

 same sequence of logs must result in the same state, meaning behavior must be deterministic.

 * Peer set - The peer set is the set of all members participating in log replication.
-For Consul's purposes, all server nodes are in the peer set of the local datacenter.
+For XXX's purposes, all server nodes are in the peer set of the local datacenter.

 * Quorum - A quorum is a majority of members from a peer set, or (n/2)+1.
 For example, if there are 5 members in the peer set, we would need 3 nodes